 These days, Walker is doing his best to point out all of the pitfalls that he fell into as a successful athlete and he loves that he’s having a real impact on people’s lives.

 “The great thing about me being with Morgan Stanley for the past three years and helping other athletes is that I can change that narrative,” he said.
 “I want to help others; that’s what all of this is about.
 I want these athletes to learn from my mistakes, become excellent with their finances and be set forever.”

-Longform, Evergreen, Top, Antoine Walker, Isaiah Thomas, Kevin Garnett, Lonzo Ball, Markelle Fultz, Shaquille O'Neal, Atlanta Hawks, Boston Celtics, Dallas Mavericks, Golden State Warriors, Memphis Grizzlies, Miami Heat, Minnesota Timberwolves
+Longform, Top, Antoine Walker, Isaiah Thomas, Kevin Garnett, Lonzo Ball, Markelle Fultz, Shaquille O'Neal, Atlanta Hawks, Boston Celtics, Dallas Mavericks, Golden State Warriors, Memphis Grizzlies, Miami Heat, Minnesota Timberwolves